aredn/documentation/arednServicesGuide/chat_programs.rst

 Several implementations of `Internet Relay Chat <https://en.wikipedia.org/wiki/IRCd>`_ are available, either as open source software or in proprietary versions.
 The Internet Relay Chat Daemon (IRCd) is a server program that listens for connections from IRC client programs and brokers the communication between the connected clients.
 With this client-server architecture, the IRC server must be available on a network link with sufficient bandwidth in order for the clients to function.

 A wide variety of features and functions are available with these and similar chat programs, including various zones, channel types, and user roles.
-For additional information about IRC services, visit these links: `IRC Servers <https://en.wikipedia.org/wiki/Comparison_of_Internet_Relay_Chat_daemons>`_ and `IRC Clients <https://en.wikipedia.org/wiki/Comparison_of_Internet_Relay_Chat_clients>`_
+For additional information about IRC services, visit `IRC Clients <https://en.wikipedia.org/wiki/Comparison_of_Internet_Relay_Chat_clients>`_

 .. image:: _images/irc.png
    :alt: IRC in KiwiChat Web Interface